lecturers-without-borders/docs_images_maps/README.md

 In folder *docs_images_maps* we collect images and plots from open data visualisation, which we are using for the presentations about "Lecturers without borders".
 In subfolder *documents* we put Memorandum of Understanding for collaborations between schools and "Lecturers without borders".
 Code of Conduct of "Lecturers without borders" is the document, where we explain our standards.
 In subfolder *presentations* we put some presentations we gave in conferences with and about "Lecturers without borders".
+Numbers and figures about LeWiBo.
 The information about meetings is described in slack of Lecturers without borders, please contact us if you would like to receive the notifications for that.

 ## Code of conduct of Lecturers without borders